pkoutoupis/rapiddisk/README.md

 ```console
 # make dkms-install
 ```
+**_Note_** - In dkms package versions 3.x and later, the REMAKE_INITRD option has
+been deprecated.
+As a result, the operating system's initrd is not remade on every dkms rebuild of the module.
+If this is desired, then it will need to be manually rebuilt per your operating system's procedures.
+Otherwise, you can install and enable the rapiddisk-on-boot functions which is supported on both Ubuntu and RHEL based Linux distributions.

 ## Uninstalling modules for DKMS support

 ```console
 # make dkms-uninstall
 ```
+**_Note_** - Please refer to the above note on initrd remakes during dkms rebuilds of the rapiddisk modules.

 ## Managing the RapidDisk daemon service